csc301-fall-2020/team-project-15-ontario-parks/deliverable-2/README.md

   * Backend:

       Each team member in the backend team is responsible for handling one portion of the backend application.
 Ka Chun Mo first setup the code and the folder structure of the backend application, connected the application to our database (MongoDB), and hosted the application on heroku.
-Zhiyuan Lu then implemented the API of our application.
+Zhiyuan Sun then implemented the API of our application.
 Wang Ting Shu is responsible for setting up the crucial part of storing our audio and image files in our DigitalOcean server.
 Since we divided our tasks in a sequential manner, there is no conflicts in our backend applications.

 Describe your Git / GitHub workflow.
 Essentially, we want to understand how your team members shares a codebase, avoid conflicts and deploys the application.